hari-patell/minesweeperUF/README.md

 IDE: cLion
 Other notes: I made it so that on the first click, you can't lose and you can't place a flag (like real minesweeper).
-After that game functions like normal
+After that game functions like normal# minesweeperUF